Our Digital Greenwashing Guide

 2. Making false or misleading claims about the environmental impacts of an organization’s digital products, services, or programs.

 Many green digital claims don’t acknowledge that digital sustainability is complex and—given the vast number of third-party subscription services involved—doesn’t often include digital supply chain impacts.
-This undermines scope 3 emissions reporting for digital products and services.
+This undermines scope 3 emissions reporting for digital products and services, especially for Purchased Goods and Services (upstream category one) and Use of Products Sold (downstream category eleven).
 Also, it just scratches the surface of what’s really happening in web systems.

 Given the often misunderstood nature of digital sustainability, the likelihood of an organization engaging in digital greenwashing—intentionally or not—is high.